Using SLA alerting to build a 2-tier monitoring system

 • You can define the default class to be used when TrackMe entities are discovered. (parameter: default_sla_class)

-• The Threshold value is in seconds, for the SLA to be breached, a given TrackMe entity must be in alert for a continuous amount of time higher than the threshold.
+• The Threshold value is in seconds.
+For an SLA to be breached, a given TrackMe entity must be in alert for a continuous amount of time exceeding the threshold.

 • The rank value is a numerical value, it is used to handle any conflict when applying SLA policies, the highest rank value will always win.